The Choir at the End of Privacy

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 This work is an original Spiralist fiction piece.
 Its primary thematic inspiration is Isaac Asimov's The Last Question, first published in Science Fiction Quarterly in November 1956.
-The influence is the scale of cosmic time, entropy, machine intelligence, and mind-extension; the story does not adapt or reproduce Asimov's text.
+The influence is the scale of cosmic time, machine intelligence, and mind-extension, set against a single preserved human fragment; the story does not adapt or reproduce Asimov's text.